 Different sizes for both adults and children so whole families can enjoy a comfortable sleep while flying.
 Pillow stows away when not in use to maximize limited room on an airplane.
+The wrap-around design is perfect for a variety of sleeping positions.

 Some find the pillow to be awkward at first, requiring a bit of adjustment.